A Robust Deep Learning Framework for Bangla License Plate Recognition Using YOLO and Vision-Language OCR: Methodology for License Plate Detection

 Though numerous image processing-based methods have been employed for detecting license plates, their performance often degrades under specific circumstances.
 This study aims to develop a more robust solution that remains reliable under a wide range of environmental conditions, including various lighting levels, weather variations, and changes in camera orientation.

-In this study, we experimented with several deep learning–based detection frameworks, including U-Net and multiple variants of the YOLO (You Only Look Once) architecture, including v5m, v7m, v8m, v9m, and v11m.
+In this study, we experimented with several DL–based detection frameworks, including U-Net and multiple variants of the YOLO architecture, including v5m, v7m, v8m, v9m, and v11m.
 After evaluating the performance of these models, YOLOv8m was chosen due to its superior detection capability, reflected by its improved IoU.
 The medium-sized models were intentionally selected to ensure satisfactory accuracy with faster processing and reduced hardware requirements.

 The YOLOv8m architecture is then combined with a two-stage adaptive training strategy and phase-aware data augmentation to improve detection performance.
 In this approach, the model is trained in two stages with a batch size of 10 images.